Guide to Paris' Opera Garnier: Inside the Phantom's Lair

 I hadn’t planned on going in.
 But I did.
 It’s almost as if I was involuntarily ventriloquized by Andrew Lloyd Weber.

 If you don't want to head to Versailles and suffer through the awful lines -- who does? -- come here instead.
 The Opera Garnier's just as sumptuous, maybe more so, than Versailles and hence a great alternative.
-Truly, the opera is one of Paris' most unsung attractions, a gaudy jewel box treasure.
+Truly, the opera is one of Paris' most unsung hidden gems, a gaudy jewel box treasure.

 Open the jewel box and look in, don't just stroll by.